coolboi21/Rude-Docs/docs/Quick-Start/Quick-Start.md

 To install unity go to [the Official Unity Download](https://unity.com/releases/editor/whats-new/2019.4.40), keep in mind we are download a slightly older version of unity, as Ultrakill runs on `Unity 2019.4.40.f1 (LTS)`.

+> [!TIP]
-?> **Tip!** You can download Unity Hub [here](https://unity.com/download) to manage multiple unity versions and have a better interface when opening projects.
+> You can download Unity Hub [here](https://unity.com/download) to manage multiple unity versions and have a better interface when opening projects.

 *Unity's official guide to installing unity is located [here](https://learn.unity.com/tutorial/install-the-unity-hub-and-editor)!* **Make sure to download the correct version!**